ni/nimi-python/docs/niswitch/enums.rst

-        The switch device waits until you call the :py:meth:`niswitch.Session.send_software_trigger`  function before processing the next entry in the scan list.
+        The switch device waits until you call the :py:meth:`niswitch.Session.send_software_trigger`  method before processing the next entry in the scan list.